epigone707/epigone707.github.io/_posts/2022-7-25-buildblog.md

 ## 4.2 Add Table of Contents to Your Post

-### 4.2.1 Use Jekyll TOC Generator
+### 4.2.1 Basic TOC

-Add following code into your markdown file:
+We can use Jekyll built-in TOC generator!
+Just add following code into your markdown file:

 ```markdown
 - TOC